ezraroi/Human-AI-Collab/output/manuscript_sections.md

 Analogy for the Holistic System:
 If knowledge acquisition in the traditional view is like having a Symbolic Mind (a computer) that reads instructions and a separate Embodied Mind (a robot) that carries them out, your holistic model is like a single, self-aware organism.
 The Alpha Function is the organism's core metabolic energy system.
 It constantly monitors the internal state (Beta Elements/Interoceptive Signals), uses the hands/senses (Channel 1/Piaget) to explore the world, and uses language/dialogue (Channel 2/Vygotsky) to articulate goals.
-The Anterior Insular Cortex is the main dashboard where the internal sense of meaning (Felt Sense) is checked against external information.
+The Anterior Insular Cortex is a plausible correlate for where Channel 1 signals associated with Felt Sense are integrated and used for verification against external information.
 The entire process is stored in the Journal, which serves as the physical external organ, ensuring the whole dynamic system grows and transforms recursively over time.

 ---